asahisuenaga/barebones-tiktok/README.md

 Done!
 Now any TikTok page that isn’t a video will be blocked and redirected.

+**⚠️ Warning** If Auto Scroll is ON, the extension will not work.
+Please disable the extension and right click a video to turn OFF this setting.

 ---

 ## 🔁 Change the Redirected Video